nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

 ### Schema Definition

 #### DataFrame Input Schema (`DataFrameInputSchema`)
 The `DataFrameInputSchema` ([examples/digital_fingerprinting/production/morpheus/dfp/utils/column_info.py](/examples/digital_fingerprinting/production/morpheus/dfp/utils/column_info.py)) class defines the schema specifying the columns to be included in the output `DataFrame`.
 Within the DFP pipeline there are two stages where pre-processing is performed, the `DFPFileToDataFrameStage` stage and the `DFPPreprocessingStage`.
-This decoupling of the pre-processing stages from the actual opperations needed to be performed allows for the actual schema to be user-defined in the pipeline and re-usability of the stages.
+This decoupling of the pre-processing stages from the actual operations needed to be performed allows for the actual schema to be user-defined in the pipeline and re-usability of the stages.
 It is up to the user to define the fields which will appear in the `DataFrame`, any column in the input data that isn't specified in either `column_info` or `preserve_columns` constructor arguments will not appear in the output.
 The exception to this are JSON fields, specified in the `json_columns` argument which defines json fields which are to be normalized.

 It is important to note that the fields defined in `json_columns` are normalized prior to the processing of the fields in `column_info`, allowing for processing to be performed on fields nested in json columns.
 For example, say we had a JSON field named `event` containing a key named `timestamp` which in the JSON data appears as an ISO 8601 formatted date string, we could ensure it was converted to a datetime object to downstream stages with the following:
 ```python